vijayalk0198/vijayalk0198/README.md

 🎯 Aspiring Data Analyst passionate about transforming data into meaningful insights.
 📊 Skilled in SQL, Excel, Power BI, and Python for end-to-end data analysis.
 🎓 Continuously learning – currently building projects in analytics, visualization, and machine learning.
-✍️ I also share data stories and learning journeys on LinkedIn and Medium.
 ✨ Fun Fact: I believe that curiosity and consistency are key to mastering data!